DETAILED ACTION

 Conclusion

 Any inquiry concerning this communication or earlier communications from the examiner should be directed to JAMIL AHMED whose telephone number is (571)272-1950.
-The examiner can normally be reached M-F: 9:00 AM - 5:00 PM.
+The examiner can normally be reached on M-F: 9:00 AM - 5:00 PM.

 If attempts to reach the examiner by telephone are unsuccessful, the examiner’s supervisor, Kara Geisel can be reached on 571-272-2416.
 The fax phone number for the organization where this application or proceeding is assigned is 571-273-8300.

-/JAMIL AHMED/Primary Examiner, Art Unit 2877
+/JAMIL AHMED/ Primary Examiner, Art Unit 2877